abpframework/abp/docs/en/framework/architecture/domain-driven-design/entities.md

 If your entity's Id type is `Guid`, there are some good practices to implement:

 * Create a constructor that gets the Id as a parameter and passes to the base class.
-  * If you don't set a GUID Id, **ABP Framework sets it on save**, but it is good to have a valid Id on the entity even before saving it to the database.
+  * If you don't set a GUID Id, **ABP sets it on save**, but it is good to have a valid Id on the entity even before saving it to the database.
 * If you create an entity with a constructor that takes parameters, also create a `private` or `protected` empty constructor.
 This is used while your database provider reads your entity from the database (on deserialization).
 * Don't use the `Guid.NewGuid()` to set the Id! **Use [the `IGuidGenerator` service](../../infrastructure/guid-generation.md)** while passing the Id from the code that creates the entity. `IGuidGenerator` optimized to generate sequential GUIDs, which is critical for clustered indexes in the relational databases.